brucebrophy/library-tracker/readme.md

 /*
 *
-* Note: You will need to add a MongoDB URL to server before continuing to the next steps *
+* Note: You will need to add a MongoDB URL to server/.env before continuing to the next steps *
 */